livegnik/2way-design/2WAY High-Level Design.md

 ```

 In this JSON structure:
-- `id` and `version` identify the Edge object and its version.
+- `id` identifies the Edge object.
-- `signing_key` is the public key of the user creating the Edge.
+- `signer` refers to the record ID that stores the public key (pubkey) of the user creating the Edge.
 - `parent_id`references the parent object.
 - `child_ids` specifies the IDs of the child objects.
 - `vote` indicates the relevance of the Edge (`1` for relevant, `0` for irrelevant).